RWS/studio-api-docs/apiconcepts/projectautomation/adding_files_and_folders.md

 }
 ```
 ***
-The following screenshot illustrates how the source documents to process are added in the **New Project** wizard of <Var:ProductName>:
+The following screenshot illustrates how the source documents to process are added in the **New Project** wizard of Var:ProductName:
 ![NewProject03](images/NewProject03.jpg)

-When adding files in <Var:ProductName>, they are automatically scanned in order to determine whether they are translatable or not.
+When adding files in Var:ProductName, they are automatically scanned in order to determine whether they are translatable or not.
 If a suitable file type definition is found, the file is assumed to be translatable.
-For example, <Var:ProductName> offers a file type definition that supports Microsoft Word documents.
+For example, Var:ProductName offers a file type definition that supports Microsoft Word documents.
 If you add a *.doc file to a project, the scan task will mark it as a translatable document.
-Since pixel graphics (*.jpg) are not supported, such files will be marked as reference, as no file type definition is available for this format, which cannot be processed in <Var:ProductName>.
-The sample code below demonstrates how the automatic scan task can be programmatically performed on the source files that have just been added to the project. <Var:ProductName> typically scans files immediately after adding them.
+Since pixel graphics (*.jpg) are not supported, such files will be marked as reference, as no file type definition is available for this format, which cannot be processed in Var:ProductName.
+The sample code below demonstrates how the automatic scan task can be programmatically performed on the source files that have just been added to the project.
+Var:ProductName typically scans files immediately after adding them.
 When applying the [RunAutomaticTask](../..//api/projectautomation/Sdl.ProjectAutomation.FileBased.FileBasedProject.yml#Sdl_ProjectAutomation_FileBased_FileBasedProject_RunAutomaticTask_System_Guid___System_String_) method to a project, you need to provide the file ids and the id of the task (i.e. ```Scan```) as parameters:

 # [C#](#tab/tabid-3)
 ```CS